Ryan O'Reilly: Personal life

 O'Reilly is of Irish descent through his paternal grandparents.
 He is the younger brother of fellow professional hockey player Cal O'Reilly.
 The two were teammates with the Sabres.
 His sister, Tara O'Reilly, served as captain of the Carleton Ravens women's ice hockey program in 2009.

 On July 13, 2015, Ontario Provincial Police charged O'Reilly with impaired driving following an incident in Lucan, Ontario when the vintage pickup truck he was driving struck a Tim Hortons.
 He was charged with driving a motor vehicle while ability impaired and care or control over 80 mgs.
 He was acquitted of the charges on July 11, 2016.

 O'Reilly married longtime girlfriend Dayna Douros on June 30, 2018, just one day prior to being traded to the St. Louis Blues.
 The couple have four children together.

+In 2023, O'Reilly and his family were featured in an episode of ESPN's E:60, which focused on his mother donating a kidney to the man who managed the local rink where her sons played hockey as kids.

+In 2025, O'Reilly and former junior hockey teammate Kelly James began creating children's music, forming a band called Mac and Cheeze.
+They were inspired to do so after O'Reilly attended a Raffi Cavoukian concert.
+O'Reilly and James recorded the band's first album, Pizza Party, during the summer of 2025.
+The album was released on Friday, April 10th, 2026.